 Historically, the people of the Shigatse area have been farmers, and the famous highland barley has long been grown in the area.
 In more recent years, industrialization has come to the city, with a hydroelectric power plant to the north of the city and the Gold, Silver, and Copper Factory that was built in 1955 to produce copper, gold, and silver ornaments and vessels.

-Shigatse can be reached from Nepal as well, although for foreign tourists you must be on a pre-booked tour with a registered tour operator such as Explore Tibet.
-Travelers to Tibet from Nepal cross the border at Gyirong Port, where they are met by their guide and driver, and can travel to Shigatse the following day, although many people head for Rongbuk and Everest first.
+Shigatse can be reached from Nepal, although, for foreign tourists, you must be on a pre-booked tour with a registered tour operator such as Explore Tibet.
+Travelers to Tibet from Nepal cross the border at Gyirong Port, where their guide and driver meet them and travel to Shigatse the following day, although many people head for Rongbuk and Everest first.
 The route from the border to Shigatse covers over 350 kilometers and takes around 8 hours 30 minutes of continuous driving.

 There are also flights from Lhasa, Xi’an, Shanghai, and Chengdu to Shigatse Peace Airport, the fifth civilian airport in Tibet that was opened in 2010 for civilian travel.
 Formerly a military-only airport, this expansion has opened up new opportunities for tourism in Shigatse, and the airport is currently handling around 150,000 passengers every year.